7 Ways to Eat Your Way to Great Abs

 But about that fat thing… more is better?
 Yup.
 Well, more healthy fats, like the unsaturated fats found in avocados and salmon.
 In the battle against the bulge, unsaturated fats are a valuable weapon: These types of fats can help you feel full for longer and slow the absorption of the aforementioned carbs.

 3. Get Your Fiber

 Something about the word “fiber” just doesn’t sound appetizing.
 But high-fiber foods are actually delicious: think fresh berries and fruits, colorful and crunchy salads, roasted vegetables, savory stews and chili made with beans, chewy whole-grain breads — you get the picture.
 Chop them all up on this extra-large bamboo cutting board.

 High-fiber foods keep you fuller with fewer calories, keep your digestive system working at its best, and helps maintain healthy blood sugar levels.
-Conveniently, Openfit Plant-Based Protein Shake is filled with 7 grams fiber per serving, in addition to all that protein.
+Conveniently, Openfit Plant-Based Nutrition Shake is filled with 7 grams fiber per serving, in addition to all that protein.

 Need more proof?
 An analysis of food diaries of MyFitnessPal users showed that people who successfully lost weight and came closest to their goals ate 30 percent more fiber than their less successful counterparts.